Parinari canarioides

 Parinari canarioides is a tree in the family Chrysobalanaceae.
 The specific epithet canarioides is for the species' resemblance to the genus Canarium.

 Description

 Parinari canarioides grows up to 60 m tall.
 The dark red-brown bark is smooth, occasionally fissured.
 The ellipsoid fruits are edible and measure up to 5 cm long.

 Distribution and habitat

 Parinari canarioides grows naturally in Sumatra, Borneo, the Philippines and Sulawesi.
-Its habitat is mixed dipterocarp forests from sea-level to 800 m altitude.
+Its habitat is mixed dipterocarp forests from sea-level to 800 m elevation.